 14 Things You Should Do to Every Blog Post Before You Hit Publish | If you’re ready to grow your blog audience, but aren’t sure about the best ways take to market it, this post includes 14 tips for bloggers and entrepreneurs to help your content get found and shared by more people everywhere.

 The point is that they’re all having different conversations.
-Part of refining your blog’s brand is to take those separate conversations and develop content themes around them, with each theme speaking directly to the people in each bucket.
+Part of refining your blog’s brand is to take those separate conversations and develop content pillars, with each pillar speaking directly to your different customer personas.

 3) Map Out 2 Months of Posts

 Once you have those themes, create an editorial calendar around each one.
-Maybe what you do is focus on one theme each month, so you can take readers on a journey with your posts.
-This will also help you come up with ideas around each theme that are related to each other.
+Maybe you focus on one pillar each month, so you can take readers on a journey with your posts.
+This will also help you come up with related ideas for each pillar.

 I’ve found that 2 month’s worth of content at a time is enough.
 You can go for three, but usually by the time you’ve written content for 6-8 weeks, you have even more ideas and your topics will shift a bit.
-Plus this way you’re not overwhelmed.
+And you won’t feel overwhelmed by the process.

 PART 2: OPTIMIZE YOUR BLOG